 - Unpaid sick leave.
 California employers generally must provide 40 hours of paid sick leave each year.

 - Exempt misclassification.
-Employers may not misclassify non-exempt workers as exempt in attempt to deprive them of overtime pay, paid rest breaks, and other requirements.
+Employers may not misclassify non-exempt workers as exempt in an attempt to deprive them of overtime pay, paid rest breaks, and other requirements.

 - Illegal payroll deductions.
 For example, employers cannot deduct office supply costs from an employee’s paycheck.